Catholic Association: Foundation

-The Catholic rent transformed the association.
-Arguably, it could be interpreted as having transformed the entire history of Ireland.
-In terms of the association, the rent catalysed a transformation in a number of ways.
-Firstly, as previously mentioned, it gave the Catholic Association a constant source of money which enabled Daniel O'Connell to run a consistent campaign.
+The Catholic rent transformed the association and Catholic political advocacy more broadly.
+In terms of the association, the rent catalyzed a transformation in a number of ways.
+Firstly, as previously mentioned, it gave the Catholic Association a constant source of money, which enabled Daniel O'Connell to run a consistent campaign.
 Secondly, it facilitated easy calculation of total association membership numbers so that O'Connell could say with confidence that he had the support of so many people.
 This was important as it could be used to apply pressure against the British government.
-Third, and perhaps most importantly however, it announced the arrival of mass mobilisation politics, it being the first such populist movement in Europe.
+Third, and perhaps most importantly, however, it announced the arrival of mass mobilization politics, being the first such populist movement in Europe.

 Daniel O'Connell decided to add this additional membership level, at a reduced price of a penny a month, deliberately.
 The benefits were clear.
 With the membership subscription set at a relatively cheap price, a large number of the peasant and working classes could join.
 Affordability ensured large numbers.
-In effect, it became a universal Catholic organisation, transparent and populist.
-Members of the association were in essence the owners; their subscription fees going directly into the maintenance and running of the association.
+In effect, it became a universal Catholic organization that was transparent and populist.
 The fact that each member had contributed financially to the association also ensured that they were more deeply involved in pushing the cause of Catholic emancipation.
-People wanted value for money.
+People wanted value for their money.
 Thus, this ensured a cheap method for O'Connell to get the message of Catholic emancipation spread throughout Ireland.

 The Catholic Association's funds were to be diffused widely in a variety of areas.
-Some was spent campaigning for Catholic emancipation, defraying the costs of sending petitions to Westminster, and for the training of Priests.
-Following the 1826 election campaign, funds were used to support the members of the organisation who had voted against their landlords.
-The money was used for those who had been evicted from land by the landlords because of their connection to the Catholic organisation, or to those who were boycotting absentee landlords.
-For the Catholic peasants that were in this situation the future would be grim as they would be unable to continue the boycott without food and money and they would be unable to lease land from any landlord as the peasants would be boycotted against in return.
+Some was spent campaigning for Catholic emancipation, defraying the costs of sending petitions to Westminster, and training of Priests.
+Following the 1826 election campaign, funds were used to support the members of the organization who had voted against their landlords.
+The money was used for those who had been evicted from land by the landlords because of their connection to the Catholic organization or for those who were boycotting absentee landlord.
+For the Catholic peasants that were in this situation, the future would be grim as they would be unable to continue the boycott without food and money, and they would be unable to lease land from any landlord as the peasants would be boycotted against in return.
 The Catholic Association's funds were used to support these boycotts so that they could continue and live well enough to have enough food to survive.